 After a short pause, the Max speaker connects to your chosen Wi-Fi network, and the Google Home app displays the following screen to indicate that the speaker connected successfully.

-After a short pause, the Google Home app again displays its home screen, as follows.
+Then, after a short pause, the Google Home app again displays its home screen, as follows.

 - How to Change WiFi Network on Google Home Mini Smart Speaker